fulcrumapp/fulcrum-expressions/docs/output/ISBLANK.md

 ## ISBLANK

-Checks wheter the field's value is empty.
+Checks whether the field's value is empty.

 ### Parameters
 `value` : String (required) - Value to check.